European-XFEL/Karabo/doc/concepts/general_concepts.rst

 scalars, vectors of these, as well as composite types such as arrays or arbitrary rank and tables, i.e. 2-d arrays with a fixed column schema.

-Additionally, Karabo implements a key-value container, which preserves insertion order and can be iterated over: the Karabo Hash.
+Additionally, Karabo implements a key-value container which preserves insertion order and can be iterated over: the Karabo Hash.

-Karabo datatypes "live" in the Karabo Hash, they are converted to the native types of the programming language upon retrieval (get) from the Hash and from the native types upon assignment to the Hash.
+Karabo datatypes "live" in the Karabo Hash.
+They are converted to the native types of the programming language upon retrieval (get) from the Hash and from the native types upon assignment to the Hash.
 In C++ this is explicitly done using template mechanisms, in Python an implicit conversion is performed.
 Casting is supported using the ``getAs`